hail2u/html-best-practices/README.md

 ### Put white spaces around comment contents

-Some character cannot be used immediately after comment open or before comment close.
+Some characters cannot be used immediately after comment open or before comment close.

 Bad: